 While Barcelona is famous for Catalonian architecture and stunning landmarks created by some nearly eccentric architects, none of them compare with Dali’s eccentricity.
 It’s no wonder that Figueres is famous for the Dali museum and the museum of Dali’s jewels.

-Dali museum has the finest collection of Salvador Dali’s work in the world, much it from his personal collection.
-Dali was a Spanish surrealist artist: he was a painter, sculptor, jewelry designer, draftsman and more.
+Dali museum has the finest collection of Salvador Dali’s work in the world, much of it from his personal collection.
+Dali was a Spanish surrealist artist: he was a painter, sculptor, jewelry designer, draftsman, and more.
 As you walk about the museum, you’ll see his work is bizarre but striking.

 Recommended by Kathryn from Wandering Bird

-The best time to visit will depend on what you want to do – hiking and wildlife watching is better between May-October, while skiing is only possible during winter.
-You can visit the Pyrenees just for a day or two, but stay for as long as you can to really get a taste for the region.
+The best time to visit will depend on what you want to do – hiking and wildlife watching are better between May-October, while skiing is only possible during winter.
+You can visit the Pyrenees just for a day or two but stay for as long as you can to really get a taste of the region.

 28. San Sebastian